Supplementary Death Benefit

 Introduction

 The SDB plan applies to almost all public service employees who contribute to the public service pension plan.
 Coverage for eligible employees begins when they become public service pension plan members.
-SDB plan participants can name the beneficiary of their choice by completing the Naming or Substitution of a Beneficiary form PWGSC-TPSGC 2196 - This site is only accessible to federal government employees, and only to federal departments and agencies.
+SDB plan participants can name the beneficiaries of their choice by completing the Naming or changing your beneficiaries form PWGSC-TPSGC 2196 - This site is only accessible to federal government employees, and only to federal departments and agencies.

 Since February 1, 2010, the Government of Canada Pension Centre (Pension Centre) is responsible for providing new plan members with information and guidance about the pension plan and the SDB.
-Upon receipt of the Plan Member Contact Information form PWGSC-TPSGC 577 - This site is only accessible to federal government employees, and only to federal departments and agencies., the Pension Centre sends the plan member a Notification of Plan Membership, along with an Orientation Information Kit which includes information on the SDB plan and a link to the Naming or Substitution of a Beneficiary form PWGSC-TPSGC 2196 - This site is only accessible to federal government employees, and only to federal departments and agencies..
+Upon receipt of the Plan Member Contact Information form PWGSC-TPSGC 577 - This site is only accessible to federal government employees, and only to federal departments and agencies., the Pension Centre sends the plan member a Notification of Plan Membership, along with an Orientation Information Kit which includes information on the SDB plan and a link to the Naming or changing your your a beneficiaries form PWGSC-TPSGC 2196 - This site is only accessible to federal government employees, and only to federal departments and agencies..

-Naming or Substitution of a Beneficiary form (PWGSC-TPSGC 2196)
+Naming or changing your beneficiaries form (PWGSC-TPSGC 2196)

-Effective May 1, 2008, the Pension Centre is responsible for administering all activities regarding the designation of a beneficiary under the SDB Plan.
+Effective May 1, 2008, the Pension Centre is responsible for administering all activities regarding the designation of beneficiaries under the SDB Plan.

-Compensation Advisors are no longer responsible for providing plan members with the Naming or Substitution of a Beneficiary form PWGSC-TPSGC 2196 - This site is only accessible to federal government employees, and only to federal departments and agencies or for forwarding the form on their behalf.
+Compensation Advisors are no longer responsible for providing plan members with the Naming or changing your beneficiaries form PWGSC-TPSGC 2196 - This site is only accessible to federal government employees, and only to federal departments and agencies or for forwarding the form on their behalf.

-Members requesting information related to the completion of the PWGSC-TPSGC 2196 and the naming of a beneficiary should be referred to the Pension Centre.
-Please visit the "Contact Us - Your Public Service Pension and Benefits" Web site for the Pension Centre "Contact Us" information.
+Members requesting information related to the completion of the PWGSC-TPSGC 2196 and the naming of beneficiaries should be referred to the Pension Centre.
+Please visit the "Contact Us - Your Public Service Pension and Benefits" Web site for the Pension Centre "Contact us" information.

 Persons required to contribute